fluree/docs.flur.ee/src/content/0.13.0/library/serviceworker/flureeworker-examples.md

 `workerUrl` | path to FlureeWorker (e.g. /flureeworker.js looks for FlureeWorker in public directory) `compact` | true (default) or false; Option to remove namespaces from predicates when the namespace is the same as the collection
 `log` | true or false (default); Set to true to see logging.
 Debug logging must be enabled with 'Verbose' in DevTools.
+`keepAlive` | true or false (default); Option to attempt re-connection to the Fluree instance when web socket is no longer ping-able.

 ### **close**